 Yes, Celitements can be plasticized and adjusted with well-known brand-name products from various producers.
 However, in most cases these products have been optimized for classical Portland cements so the addition levels needed are sometimes higher than usual.

 Since the mill in the pilot plant came into operation at the end of 2013 we have produced about 10 tonnes of the various Celitements or their intermediate products every year.
+With the completion of the third expansion phase of our pilot plant by the end of 2021, it is now possible to cover the 2022/2023 demand of test material for our innovators which actually sums up to around 100 tonnes.
 However, this was over a very long period and with a great many different process parameters and variants of the formulation.
 In normal operation in which we attempt to produce the same material very uniformly over a fairly long period we usually make about 2 tonnes “at a go”.

 It depends on the application.
 If building practice is taken to mean the concreting for a house, a load-bearing floor or a concrete girder then unfortunately no. Celitement is not a standardized binding agent, i.e. not a cement complying with EN197.
 The legislature has introduced strict building regulations where life and limb is involved or where there are tough requirements for long-term durability.
 These regulations are normally based on standard cements.
 However, there are numerous other applications in which there are fewer or even no normative requirements on the binding agent or that do not explicitly require Portland cement as the binding agent.
 This includes concrete products, tile adhesives, fibre-reinforced cement slabs, aerated concrete, etc. We have identified a total of 20 areas or fields of application where Celitement could be used immediately.
 When the first industrial plant is in production it will then be possible to obtain building authority approvals for other applications for the product produced there.
 This can take place at a national or European level and lasts for at least 2-3 years from the application.